AlbrightTreasure/alx-pre_course/0x01-git/README.md

-My first directory in the git rpo
+My first directory in the git repository